 - Intentional Torts.

 Individuals or companies who violate their duty of care which causes an injury may be liable for negligence.
-In order to win damages in a negligence lawsuit, the plaintiff needs to prove the following:
+In order to win damages in a negligence lawsuit, you need to prove the following:

 - The defendant breached that duty of care through negligence;

-- The breach was a cause of the plaintiff’s injuries; and
+- The breach was a cause of your injuries; and

-- The plaintiff suffered damages as a result of the defendant’s negligence.1
+- You suffered damages as a result of the defendant’s negligence.

-Anyone liable for an amusement park or roller coaster accident may be responsible to the victim for damages.
+Anyone liable for a California amusement park or roller coaster accident may be responsible to you for damages.
 In an amusement park accident, there may be multiple parties who are responsible damages.

 Possible defendants in an amusement park accident lawsuit may include: